phoe/asd-generator/README.md

 The `im-sure` key works as above.

 ## Requirements
+The project must have a valid `.asd` file containing a single `asdf:defsystem` expression.

 The project must have a `asd-generator-data.asd` file with the structure outlined below.

 ## Known bugs/TODO